Malamaʻihanaʻae: Biography

 Malamaʻihanaʻae was most likely born on the Big Island.
 Her parents were a man called Piʻikalani (kalani = "heavenly") and his consort, Kalamea I (Kalama) — a relative of the High Chief Kanipahu of Hawaiʻi.
 The son of Kanipahu was Kanaloa, who was likely the father of Kalapana, Chief of the Big Island.

 Kanipahu was forced to escape to Molokai, and the usurper called Kamaiole became the new ruler of the island.
 Malamaʻihanaʻae married Kalapana, who ruled over the island after the murder of Kamaiole.
-Kalapana and Malamaʻihanaʻae had a son named Kahaimoelea (Kahai IV).
-After Kalapana died in ca. 1285, Kahai became the chief of the island.
+Kalapana and Malamaʻihanaʻae had a son named Kahaʻimaoeleʻa (Kahai IV).
+After Kalapana died in ca. 1285, Kahaʻimaoeleʻa became the chief of the island.

 The second husband of Malamaʻihanaʻae was Haunaʻakamahala, who was a priest, and he ordered the construction of a heiau (temple).
 Their daughter was Lady Kapo-a-Kauluhailea, who married her half-brother Kahai and became the mother of the great Kalaunuiohua.

 It is unknown when did Malamaʻihanaʻae die.
 Her son's royal court was located in Waipio Valley.